migon25/EclipseEngine/README.md

 - **Miguel Tamaño**: [https://github.com/migon25](https://github.com/migon25)
 - **Oscar Escofet**: [https://github.com/OscarEFO](https://github.com/OscarEFO)

+## New Features
+- **Street Enviroment Scene is automatically loaded when starting the engine**
+- **Transformation and Game Object Hierarchy**
+  - The user can use the inspector to modify a game object; Delete, reparent, drop any mesh or texture...
+- **Improved Resource Management**
+  - Assets window that shows all assets.
+  - The user can drop/import new files and the assets window reacts properly.
+  - Asset files can be deleted through the window.
+- **File System**
+  - Scene can be serialized to a file that can be opened and saved.
+  - The user can recover the simulation to a previous save.

 ## Key Functionalities
 - **File Handling**:
   - Supports drag-and-drop of **FBX** files from any location on the hard drive.